Last updated: August 4, 2021

 Can I check out laptops and dongles?

 Equipment and tech items have moved to the Digital Resource Center; check equipment availability online with TechCheckout.
 There will be no laptop checkout on campus this year.
 Students who do not have access to a laptop that meets their academic needs, or have sudden issues with their existing laptop, should reach out to financial aid via the Emergency Aid Program (EAP) or the ITS Help Desk.

 Does the library have reserve items to check out this year, such as textbooks?

-The library will not be offering a physical reserves collection (print books, DVDs, CDs) this academic year due to the need to quarantine all return items for several days.
-This includes the MCSG print textbook reserve program.
+The library will not be offering a physical reserves collection (print books, DVDs, CDs) during the 2020-21 academic year due to the need to quarantine all return items for several days.
+The MCSG print textbook reserve program will return in 2021-2022.

 How do I check out a print book?